narviii/ifb_media_reports/2025/week_48/weekly_insta_mentions_2025_48_gemini-2.5-pro.md

 ### Influencer Mentions

-Reporting period: November 24, 2025 - November 28, 2025
+Reporting period: 2025-11-24 to 2025-11-30

-*   **Sickly Sweet eyeshadow palette by BLEND BUNNY COSMETICS**
+*   **Coalescence x noopur_makeup eyeshadow palette by BELLABEAUTEBAR**
-    *   [@linsmakeuplooks](https://www.instagram.com/p/DRdKPTogWqE/) - used the palette to create a pastel winter snowflake eye look.
+    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - Highlights the palette as a noteworthy collaborator feature available during the brand's sale.

-*   **Poison Garden eyeshadow palette by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - recommended the palette for deep skin tones, highlighting its unmatched color story and phenomenal shimmers.

 *   **Dark Dreamscape eyeshadow palette by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - featured as a favorite, praising its mix of pastel and dark mattes that work beautifully on deep skin.
+    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - Features the palette as a favorite, noting its mix of pastel and dark mattes that work well on deep skin.

+*   **Dark Dreamscape highlighter by BELLABEAUTEBAR**
+    *   [@s.andromedae](https://www.instagram.com/p/DRc6uhwkZh1/) - Applies the highlighter on the face and lips for a luminous, monochromatic pink look.
+    *   [@s.andromedae](https://www.instagram.com/p/DRgAiM2EQ3Z/) - Uses the highlighter on the brow bone and cheek to complement a sparkling pink glitter eye look.

+*   **Festive Elegance eyeshadow palette by DEDE'S SIGNATURE**
+    *   [@sinireviews](https://www.instagram.com/p/DRckXcQjJQI/) - Presents a detailed video showcase with arm swatches and a demonstration of the palette's magnetic feature.
+    *   [@heatheraustinmakeup](https://www.instagram.com/p/DRdhnF_jtqp/) - Shares a festive flatlay highlighting the palette's red, green, and neutral tones.
+    *   [@sinireviews](https://www.instagram.com/p/DRhjDbKjOC1/) - Shares a carousel of detailed product shots and arm swatches on a light-medium skin tone.
+    *   [@deandranicoleee](https://www.instagram.com/p/DRiDVNMkTbK/) - Highlights the palette's depth and saturation, noting it's a perfect holiday color story for deep skin tones.
+    *   [@angeschka](https://www.instagram.com/p/DRihRO0De0C/) - Features a video of the festive packaging and full arm swatches on a light-to-medium skin tone.
+    *   [@kclaymd14](https://www.instagram.com/p/DRmks2qjGo6/) - Creates a dramatic eye look with a bright glittery inner half and black winged liner in a collaboration post.
+    *   [@heatheraustinmakeup](https://www.instagram.com/p/DRmlKS0jsQK/) - Showcases a warm-toned sunset eye look while holding the palette in a collaboration feature.
+    *   [@deandranicoleee](https://www.instagram.com/p/DRqJIjogPiL/) - Displays the palette and single shadows in a festive flatlay with arm swatches on a deep skin tone.

+*   **Longing eyeshadow palette by BLEND BUNNY COSMETICS**
+    *   [@noopur_makeup](https://www.instagram.com/p/DRsTDL7kmKP/) - Uses the smokey blue and teal mattes from the palette to build an ethereal eye look.

+*   **Nevermore eyeshadow palette by GOURMANDE GIRLS**
+    *   [@angeschka](https://www.instagram.com/p/DRpbeYEjSuy/) - Features a vibrant multi-chrome eye look created with the palette.

 *   **Ocean Jewel eyeshadow palette by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - showcased the palette's vibrant purple, blue, and neon shades as a must-have.
+    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - Showcases the palette's vibrant purple, blue, and neon shades with arm swatches on deep skin.

+*   **Poison Garden eyeshadow palette by BELLABEAUTEBAR**
+    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - Recommends the palette for deep skin tones, highlighting its depth and phenomenal shimmers.

+*   **Realm of Fairies eyeshadow palette by BELLABEAUTEBAR**
+    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - Mentions the palette as one of the brand's impressive collaborator palettes included in the sale.

+*   **Rotten eyeshadow palette by BLEND BUNNY COSMETICS**
+    *   [@linsmakeuplooks](https://www.instagram.com/p/DRpoldsAWuf/) - Uses the palette for an eyeshadow look as part of a full GRWM routine.

+*   **Serpentine eyeshadow palette by LETHAL COSMETICS**
+    *   [@s.andromedae](https://www.instagram.com/p/DRis51oEUhO/) - Creates a vibrant, multi-dimensional green eye look using the palette.
+    *   [@glamsmitty](https://www.instagram.com/p/DRkoA_VEmRG/) - Demonstrates a full serpent-inspired look, creating a green halo eye with the palette.
+    *   [@noopur_makeup](https://www.instagram.com/p/DRnEwYXkv0E/) - Creates a snake-inspired green and multichrome eye look in a detailed tutorial.
+    *   [@noopur_makeup](https://www.instagram.com/p/DRpmkp7EmBY/) - Provides a detailed review with full arm swatches on a medium-deep skin tone.

+*   **Sickly Sweet eyeshadow palette by BLEND BUNNY COSMETICS**
+    *   [@linsmakeuplooks](https://www.instagram.com/p/DRdKPTogWqE/) - Creates an intricate pastel snowflake makeup look, using the palette for the eye makeup.

+*   **Ultra Violet eyeshadow palette by BELLABEAUTEBAR**
+    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - Names the palette as a noteworthy collaborator palette available during the brand's sale.

 *   **Unoriginal Nudes eyeshadow palette by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - recommended for its fun shimmers and neutral-leaning mattes, perfect for everyday looks.

-*   **Ultra Violet eyeshadow palette by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - mentioned as a standout collaborator palette included in the brand's sale.

-*   **Realm of Fairies eyeshadow palette by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - highlighted as one of three collaborator palettes from women of color.

-*   **Coalescence x noopur_makeup eyeshadow palette by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - named as a must-have collaborator palette available during the brand's sale.

-*   **Dream lip sparkle balm by BELLABEAUTEBAR**
-    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - briefly featured the product's iridescent packaging in a collection overview.

-*   **Festive Elegance eyeshadow palette by DEDE'S SIGNATURE**
-    *   [@heatheraustinmakeup](https://www.instagram.com/p/DRdhnF_jtqp/) - featured a flatlay of the palette, describing its fun holiday theme with greens, yellows, and reds.
-    *   [@sinireviews](https://www.instagram.com/p/DRckXcQjJQI/) - provided a detailed review with arm swatches, highlighting the palette's pigmented mattes and sparkly shimmers.
-    *   [@deandranicoleee](https://www.instagram.com/p/DRiDVNMkTbK/) - praised the palette for its depth and saturation, noting it's a perfect holiday color story for deep skin tones.
+    *   [@deandranicoleee](https://www.instagram.com/p/DRdX5kLAO7R/) - Recommends the palette for its neutral-leaning undertones and fun shimmers.
-    *   [@angeschka](https://www.instagram.com/p/DRihRO0De0C/) - showcased the palette with full arm swatches, highlighting its festive mix of mattes, shimmers, and glitters.
-    *   [@kclaymd14](https://www.instagram.com/p/DRmks2qjGo6/) - collaborated on a look featuring a warm-toned blend of yellow, orange, and red shades from the palette.
-    *   [@heatheraustinmakeup](https://www.instagram.com/p/DRmlKS0jsQK/) - created a collaborative look showcasing a shimmery cut crease and graphic liner.

-*   **Spectra Pencil by GLISTEN COSMETICS**
-    *   [@courtneyquarantine](https://www.instagram.com/p/DRf58h6gQ9j/) - used the black pencil to create a dark, blended ombré effect on the outer corners of the lips.

-*   **Menacing Metals lipstick by UNEARTHLY COSMETICS**
+*   **Dead Cute blush quad by UNEARTHLY COSMETICS**
-    *   [@ghoul.in.japan](https://www.instagram.com/p/DRhO7aiE9A7/) - selected the metallic lipsticks in shades 'Void' and 'Ancient' for a curated medieval-inspired makeup collection.

-*   **Dexter: Luminol liquid highlighter by LETHAL COSMETICS**
+    *   [@s.andromedae](https://www.instagram.com/p/DRis51oEUhO/) - Uses the 'lolli popette' shade to add a soft flush to a vibrant green eye look.
-    *   [@s.andromedae](https://www.instagram.com/p/DRnBWb3kVw0/) - used the liquid highlighter to create a radiant, shimmery eye and face look.
+    *   [@haydenhaunts](https://www.instagram.com/p/DRnaAGNiem5/) - Applies blush from the quad to complement a metallic gold and teal makeup look.

 *   **Dead Cute eyeshadow palette by UNEARTHLY COSMETICS**
-    *   [@s.andromedae](https://www.instagram.com/p/DRlEhrREVUi/) - created a vibrant, blown-out green smoky eye using the palette.
+    *   [@s.andromedae](https://www.instagram.com/p/DRlEhrREVUi/) - Creates a luminous, blown-out green smoky eye look with the palette.

-*   **Dead Cute blush quad by UNEARTHLY COSMETICS**
-    *   [@s.andromedae](https://www.instagram.com/p/DRlEhrREVUi/) - used the blush quad to add a soft pinkish flush to the cheeks.
-    *   [@haydenhaunts](https://www.instagram.com/p/DRnaAGNiem5/) - applied a soft pink blush from the quad to complement a metallic teal and gold look.

 *   **Dead Cute lipstick set by UNEARTHLY COSMETICS**
-    *   [@s.andromedae](https://www.instagram.com/p/DRlEhrREVUi/) - paired a green eye look with the collection's 'Toxic Taffy' lipstick.
+    *   [@s.andromedae](https://www.instagram.com/p/DRqeFwkkdnW/) - Provides arm swatches of the four glittery lipstick shades in the bundle.

+*   **Dewdrops Part II highlight palette by DIEVERUNE COSMETICS**
+    *   [@glamsmitty](https://www.instagram.com/p/DRrLScQiTmn/) - Showcases the iridescent glitter palette with vibrant swatches on a deep skin tone.

+*   **Dexter: Luminol liquid highlighter by LETHAL COSMETICS**
+    *   [@s.andromedae](https://www.instagram.com/p/DRnBWb3kVw0/) - Uses the highlighter on the cheekbones as part of a shimmery, smoky eye look.
+    *   [@s.andromedae](https://www.instagram.com/p/DRn3a9WES3s/) - Applies the highlighter to complement a warm, smoky bronze eye look.

 *   **Artificer eyeshadow palette by FANTASY COSMETICA**
-    *   [@angeschka](https://www.instagram.com/p/DRe5w6ujV-O/) - swatched the new holographic single shadows from the collection, showcasing their multi-chrome glittery finish.
+    *   [@angeschka](https://www.instagram.com/p/DRe5w6ujV-O/) - Showcases the Artificer magnetic compact with holographic single shadows, including glittery arm swatches.

+*   **Lins x Glisten single wet liner palette by GLISTEN COSMETICS**
+    *   [@linsmakeuplooks](https://www.instagram.com/p/DRdKPTogWqE/) - Uses the white liner from the palette to draw a detailed snowflake for a winter makeup tutorial.

+*   **Spectra Pencil by GLISTEN COSMETICS**
+    *   [@courtneyquarantine](https://www.instagram.com/p/DRf58h6gQ9j/) - Uses the black pencil to create a dark ombré effect for a glossy, multi-tonal lip combo.

+*   **Speckled Pen - freckle pen by GLISTEN COSMETICS**
+    *   [@s.andromedae](https://www.instagram.com/p/DRlEhrREVUi/) - Uses the pens to create realistic freckles for a luminous green eye and metallic gold lip look.
+    *   [@s.andromedae](https://www.instagram.com/p/DRn3a9WES3s/) - Applies faux freckles as part of a warm, smoky bronze eye and glossy brown lip look.

+*   **Lipliner by SINGE BEAUTY**
+    *   [@heatheraustinmakeup](https://www.instagram.com/p/DRpt8LRDqKh/) - Uses the lipliner to define the lips before adding a cream highlight to the center.